Improves orthopaedic and neurological post-op recovery times

 Yes.
 A therapist will be with your dog every step of the way, including in the underwater treadmill.

-How soon can my dog begin hydrotherapy after surgery?
+How soon can my dog begin hydrotherapy after ?

 Your veterinary surgeon will be able to advise best if your dog is fit to begin hydrotherapy.
 They will need to send a referral through to ARC prior to booking your first session.
 Generally, once surgical wounds have healed, and sutures have been removed your dog can begin hydrotherapy.
 The sooner they begin their rehabilitation programme the better.